ZhenyingZhu/ToDoAndTracker/README.md

 Properties

 - task name
-- project id ref
+- project ref
 - expect start time
 - expect complete time (this is when must done.
 By default EOD of the start time.)
 - expect time duration (this is how long should it take)
-- expect hard rate
+- difficulty
-- is completed/abandoned
+- State: is queued/started/blocked/completed/abandoned
 - how soon to recur
 - event list